Mayfieldmel/Mayfield-Team-Profiler/README.md

 # Mayfield-Team-Profiler

-This repo houses the code used to build the Mayfield Team Profiler, available at https://mayfieldmel.github.io/Mayfield-Team-Profiler/ .
+This repo houses the code used to build the Mayfield Team Profiler.

 ![team-profiler-demo-short](./assets/images/Mayfield-Team-Profiler-Demo-Short.gif)